TerikaJ/Soc-Honeynet/README.md

 - Azure Storage Account
 - Microsoft Sentinel

-For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.
+For the "BEFORE" metrics, all resources were initially deployed with direct exposure to the internet.
+The Virtual Machines had both their Network Security Groups and built-in firewalls configured with unrestricted access, and all other resources were deployed with public endpoints visible to the internet, rendering private endpoints unnecessary.

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint
+In contrast, for the "AFTER" metrics, significant security enhancements were implemented.
+Network Security Groups were fortified by restricting ALL traffic except for access from designated admin workstations.
+Additionally, all other resources were shielded by their built-in firewalls and reinforced with the implementation of Private Endpoints.

 ## Azure Sentinel Before Hardening / Security Controls